christoga/sublime/README.md

 # sublime-config
-My current Sublime Text 3 configuration
+My current Sublime Text 3 configuration.

 ## Settings
 All you need to do is install all of the bloody packages in the config, then copy/paste this into `Preferences -> Settings - User`.